 Ooty topped the list of places I planned to visit on my Mysore trip.
 I believed Mysore bhraman is incomplete without Ooty darshan.
-So, my brother and I hopped on the bus for the most awaited journey.
+So, my brother and I hopped on the bus for the most awaited journey and started our Mysore to Ooty trip!

-The Mysore-Ooty drive is a journey in itself.
+The Mysore to Ooty drive is a journey in itself.
 Honestly, I was clueless how enthralling the road to Ooty will be.
 When the bus entered Bandipur National Park en route to Ooty my eyes switched to auto-focus mode and my head started bobbling left-right to capture the beauty of the wild.

 Bandipur National Park is a part of Nilgiri Biosphere Reserve, India's biggest biosphere reserve.
 It shares the border of Karnataka and Tamil Nadu and is named Mudumalai National Park and Wildlife Sanctuary within the border of Tamil Nadu.